BrockDSL/Introduction-to-ArcGIS-StoryMaps/Tutorial.md

 2. Go to [https://storymaps.arcgis.com/](https://storymaps.arcgis.com/) and sign in using your Brock University credentials.
 > **HINT**: Click **Your ArcGIS organization's URL**; enter **Brock** to complete the URL; click **Brock University** (this will take you to the Brock authentication page.)
 3. The home page will list any storymaps you’ve already created.
 If you’re new to the platform, get started by clicking **+New Story > Start from scratch**.
-4. Add a title (Walking Laura’s Way) and subtitle (a story about Laura Secord’s famous journey)
+4. Add a title (Walking Laura’s Way) and subtitle (a story about Laura Secord’s famous journey).
-5. At the top right of the workspace, click Add Cover Image or video
+5. At the top right of the workspace, click **Add Cover Image or video**.
-6. Navigate to the LauraSecordImages folder and select an image (TwelveMileCreekPainting.jpg) Courtesy of Toronto Public Library.
+6. Navigate to the **LauraSecordImages** folder and select an image (TwelveMileCreekPainting.jpg Courtesy of Toronto Public Library).
 7. Click Design at the top centre of the window.
 Explore the design options available.
-For example, change the cover settings, turn on Navigation (explained later) and select a Theme (Tidal).
+For example, change the cover settings, turn on Navigation (explained later) and select a **Theme (Tidal)**.

 ![cover](./assets/cover.jpg)